lmchih/autoscaling-webapp-right-way/README.md

 #### Auto Scaling Policy and Metrics

 Run a program intercepts the requests from the load balancer, right before they are sent to those target instances.
-In that way we can easily count the number of the reqeusts, or the size of the data, and set the threshold to increase or to reduce the number of server instacnes.
+In that way we can easily observe the number of the read/writes reqeusts per seconds(minutes), then set the threshold to increase or to reduce the number of server instances.

 * Scaling timing: the auto-scaler first needs to decide when to perform the scaling actions.
 It either can proactively provision/deprovision resources ahead of the workload changes if they are predictable since the provision/deprovision process takes considerable time or can perform actions relatively when workload change has already happened.
 * Workload prediction: